Copyright 1998

-Death and Life with Malaria
+Life and Death with Malaria

-Each day seemed to improve little by little but every night was so awful.
+Each day seemed to improve little by little but every night was awful.
 It was a miserable long night starting at 1:00 A.M.
 I didn't sleep at all after that.
 I used up the last of my Tylenol and aspirin.
 I switched from Sudafed to Chlortrimeton.
 It seemed to help.

 After a few days, I felt good enough to go to Monrovia for a meeting.
 The day went well but I had a horrible night!
 I woke up freezing even though I was fully clothed and wearing a lined jacket.
 I moved to an unairconditioned room.
 I moaned, tossed, groaned, and sweated all night.
 It was awful.
 I threw up once and then diarrhea began.
 I awoke from a strange dream and saw one of my friends.
 She said I looked awful and put me back in bed.